XieLuanLab/icms-activation-plasticity/README.md

 # icms-activation-plasticity

-This repository contains analysis code for our manuscript "Activation mechanism–dependent neural plasticity accompanies learning in an intracortical microstimulation task".
+This repository contains analysis code for "Learning induces activation-mechanism–dependent neural plasticity in an intracortical microstimulation task".

-**Status:** Manuscript in preparation.
+**Status:** Manuscript in revision.
 Code is currently being refactored and will be added over time.